ArronDavies/Project-Garmadon/README.md

 ## Current known issues
 None (Hooray)

+##Credits
+This project uses pyraknet which would normally be downloaded seperately but due to the modifications it is included

 ## TODO list
 - [x] Auth Server
 - [x] API and Master Server for session management